Understanding neutrino pion production with the GiBUU model: Transverse Kinematic Imbalance

 The measurement of transverse kinematic imbalance (TKI)~\cite{Lu:2015hea,Lu:2015tcr} relies on the principle of momentum conservation in the transverse plane.
 By analyzing the discrepancy between the observed final state and the expected outcome, assuming the interaction occurs on a free nucleon target, the properties of the underlying nuclear model can be characterized.

 Consider a reaction involving a neutrino and a nucleus:

-where $\text{A}$ and $\text{X}$ refer to initial-state nucleus and final-state nuclear remnant, respectively, $\lprime$ is the final-state charged lepton, and $\text{N}^\prime$ is the nucleon knocked out of the nucleus in the pionless event, as proposed in Ref.~\cite{Lu:2015tcr} (Fig.~\ref{fig:tkioriginal}), or the $\pi + \text{proton}$ system in a pion production event, as generalized in Ref.~\cite{Lu:2019nmf} (Fig.~\ref{fig:datcompile}).
+where $\text{A}$ and $\text{X}$ refer to initial-state nucleus and final-state nuclear remnant, respectively, $\lprime$ is the final-state charged lepton, and $\text{N}^\prime$ is the nucleon knocked out of the nucleus in the pionless event, as proposed in Ref.~\cite{Lu:2015tcr} (Fig.~\ref{fig:tkioriginal}), or the $\pi + \text{proton}$ system in a pion production event, as generalized in Ref.~\cite{Lu:2019nmf} (Fig.~\ref{fig:datcompile})---the momentum of $\text{N}^\prime$ is the knocked-out nucleon momentum, and the total momentum of the pion and proton system, respectively.

 The two TKI variables, transverse boosting angle~\cite{Lu:2015tcr}, $\dat$, and emulated (initial state) nucleon momentum~\cite{Furmanski:2016wqo,Lu:2019nmf}, $\pn$, are defined as:

 In Eqs.~\ref{eq:dpt} and~\ref{eq:dat}, the momentum terms, $p_\text{T}^\kappa$ ($p_\text{L}^\kappa$), represent the transverse (longitudinal) component of the momentum of particle $\kappa$ in final state relative to the direction of the incoming neutrino. $\delta \vec{p}_\textrm{T}$ is the missing momentum between initial state and final state in the transverse plane.